KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 -   Department/University: You will be with Rachel Rodriguez who will give the Department/University onboarding.
 -   Lab specific: You will recieve several emails from either Dr. Benjamin or the lab manager inviting you to Slack and GitHub.
-We do not maintain a lab calendar.

 ### Lab culture